 Titian was an artist at the time of the High Renaissance, a contemporary of Raphael, though not as slighted by Ruskin who categorised him as a colourist, placing him alongside Turner as one whose pictures are ‘like the rose,- glowing with colour in the shadows, and rising into paler and more delicate hues, or masses of whiteness in the lights’ (Ruskin, 1995, p84).

-In this picture Titian is shown as ignoring the colours around him to focus on the mass of grey that is the statue, and to be colouring it in his picture with pigments from the flowers he has picked.
+In this picture, Titian is shown to be ignoring the colours around him to focus on the mass of grey that is the statue.
 This painting is therefore a quite unsubtle comment about what is artistically important; colour and nature.

 The Hireling Shepherd